bfredl/nvim-ipy/README.md

 Another difference, `:IPython <args>` is interpreted the same as the command line `ipython console <args>`, for instance:

-Start new python kernel:
+Start new python kernel: (on IPython2.x, python3 is supported through a hack that assumes `python3` is in $PATH )

     :IPython
+    :IPython3
 Connect to existing kernel:

     :IPython --existing
-Start kernel in different language (if installed)
+Start kernel in different language (if installed).

     :IPython --profile julia
     :IPython --profile haskell
-(this might be more flexible in IPython 3.0)
+this will be better supported in IPython 3.x (Jupyter)

 See plugin/ipy.vim for keybindings (you might want to override these)